magicctf/webpage-source/magicctf/content.md

 Kinda basic ?
 Set enemies on fire using this stave.

 #### Poison
 Pretty much like fire, but deals more damage.
 Why ?
-Because it's a risk for the caster to use : Poison __inflicts__ nearby players.
+Because this way there's a risk for the caster to use : Poison __inflicts__ nearby players.
 So never use such a stave if the enemy is too close...

 #### Exile
 Having a problem with the parasite plague ?
 Ban them into exile !
 After a time, they'll bother you again, unfortunately...

 #### Heal
-Running out of HP ?
-Heals yourself.

-#### Teamheal
 Good for supporting your mates, as it's far stronger than normal heal stave.
 Also, the more allies you reach, the more it heals yourself !

 #### Dazzling
-Go ask KGM.
+Fancy particle effects distract the enemy.

 #### Curse
 Curses you and your enemy, the enemy stronger. **You are also cursed if you don't hit anybody.** Vengeance needed ?